What Matters: Investing in Results to Build Strong, Vibrant Communities

 The book features a collection of essays by 80 authors with wide expertise on the social, cultural, and financial implications of orienting programs and funding around outcomes.
 Together, the authors imagine the creation of a trillion-dollar marketplace for results, where governments, social service providers, and partners better understand the full, true costs of achieving social change and where compensation is based on measurable results.

-Learn more and get your copy of the book at investinresults.org.
+Learn more and download the book at investinresults.org.